zhongzz1029/quick-portfolio/cv_paper/Review_MobileNet.md

 Question I need to figure out:

 - [ ] Does reduced MobileNet have same α and ρ through all the layers?

+- [ ] Width multiplier reduces the number of channels.
+So is it like dropout, only here it sets the whole feature map to zero.